 Evening visit Jaipur’s market, Later back to the hotel, Stay overnight at Hotel in Jaipur.

-AssiGhat:-AsiGhat, the Ghat located at the confluence of Assi River and the holy Ganges, is the southernmost Ghat in Kashi.
-The Ghat is renowned for a spectacular and large Shiva Lingam placed under a Peepal Tree.
-This is a favorite spot for Hindu devotees to offer their prayers to Lord Shiva after taking holy dip in the river.
+AssiGhat:-AsiGhat, the Ghat located at the confluence of Assi River and the holy Ganges, is the southernmost Ghat in Kashi. .

-DashaswamedhGhat, a much acclaimed religious spot, is a very favorite among the Hindu devotees and is considered as the main Ghat.
+DashaswamedhGhat,:-DashaswamedhGhat, a much acclaimed religious spot, is a very favorite among the Hindu devotees and is considered as the main Ghat.
+It is believed that Lord Brahma performed his victorious Dasa_Ashwamedha (ten-horses) sacrifice in this spot.

 Evening visit Ganga Aarti.
 Stay overnight at hotel in Varanasi.